Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-front-end-set-up.rst

     - a running Concordium testnet node

-    - have port forwarding enabled with the command (only needed when running the node on a remote server instead of locally):
+    - have port forwarding enabled with the command (this step is only required when you run your node on a remote server instead of locally):

     .. code-block:: console